OdinMeng/UniMatch/README.md

 # UniMatch

-This README.md template is designed to provide a clear and structured guide for documenting your chatbot project.
-It outlines the essential sections that should be included in your repository to ensure that anyone reviewing or contributing to the project can easily understand its functionality, setup process, and testing methodology.
-By following this template, you'll ensure that your project is well-documented, making it easier for team members and future contributors to maintain and extend the chatbot.
+This is a complete description of the project *UniMatch* created for the *Capstone Project* at NOVA IMS Information Management School.

-## 1. Project Overview - DONE
+## 1. Project Overview

 - **Company Name**: UniMatch
 - **Group 10**: